-This course examines appropriate techniques for the construction of sound research projects.
-It addresses the identification of appropriate research questions and hypotheses, the critical analysis of sources, the development of explanatory models, the selection of appropriate testing mechanisms and the presentation and interpretation of results.
+Students examine appropriate techniques for the construction of sound research projects.
+Identification of appropriate research questions and hypotheses, the critical analysis of sources, the development of explanatory models, the selection of appropriate testing mechanisms, and the presentation and interpretation of results are addressed.
 Emphasis is placed on the development of research and writing capabilities.
 Case studies from current digital and cyber forensic research are presented.